EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 #### Timers

 There are a total of three timers used in the MQTTConnection actor.
-Two of them, [\_MQTTPingTimer](//classes/class-mqttpingtimer.md) and [\_MQTTResendTimer](//classes/class-mqttresendtimer.md), handle message-passing once a connection has been established.
+Two of them, [\_MQTTPingTimer](//classes/class-mqttpingtimer.md) and [\_MQTTResendTimer](//classes/class-mqttresendtimer.md), handle message passing once a connection has been established.
 The other one, [\_MQTTReconnectTimer](/classes/class-mqttreconnecttimer.md), is only called in cases listed in the section above, where a connection should be retried every few seconds.